simongog/sigir16-topkcomplete/README.md

-This is an example project presented at the Succinct Data Structure Tutorial at SIGIR 2016.
+This is an example project of the [SIGIR 2016][SIGIR] tutorial [Succinct Data Structures in Information Retrieval: Theory and Practice][TUTPAGE] presented by [Simon Gog][SIMON] and [Rossano Venturini][ROSSANO].

+The example shows how the [Succinct Data Structure Library][SDSL] can be used to implement a space-efficient top-k query completion system.
+The final result is an almost state-of-the-art system which is implemented in less than 300 lines of code.

 ### Input format